smokingpun/smokingpun.github.io/_posts/2018-07-27-Content-strategy-for-saas.md

 <h1>How to measure and improve your SaaS content (and why you should bother)</h1>

-You've spent hours, weeks, months, even years of your life developing your SaaS product.
-You know it's great.
-So do a few of your friends and a few early adopters.
-Your product works.
-It solves the high-value problem it was designed to solve.
-Job done then?
-No, obviously not.

-Building a SaaS product is about running a business and that involves lots of skills like accounting, managing people, researching your market, and, importantly, persuading people to actually buy your product.
-You can call this marketing.
-Or PR.
-Or even 'Gah, I hate this stuff!'.

-Call it what you want, but unless you spend time thinking strategically about your content then you run the very real risk of never getting any traction.
-Why should people buy your product when they don't understand what problem it solves and how it will make their life better?

-<h2>Why you should care about creating great content</h2>

 People come to your website for the content.
 They heard a snippet of information about your product that has got their interest and they want to know more.

 They want to see how your product can solve their problem, scratch a painful itch, or make them happier.
 And they want to know whether they can trust you and whether other people do too.
 And it is your content (not your product, or even your web design) that will help them at this crucial stage.